SandyRodger/LS170-171/L5_transport_layer_security.md

   - He makes the public key publicly available, but keeps the private key to himself.
   - Ellen writes a message and encrypts it with the public encryption key.
   - She then sends it to Crispian.
-  - Crispian has the public encryption key and uses it to read Ellen's message.
+  - Crispian has the privtate encryption key and uses it to read Ellen's message.
   - These keys can't work in the opposite direction.
 Ellen would have to generate her own keys to receive an encrypted response from Crispian.

 ### The TLS Handshake

 - To securely send messages via HTTP we need it to be encrypted both ways.
-Symetric encryption would be best, but how?
+Symmetric encryption would be best, but how?
-- By sending the symetric key  by asymetric encryption, thus using a combination of both - best of both worlds.
+- By sending the symmetric key  by asymmetric encryption, thus using a combination of both - best of both worlds.
-- The set-up with asymetric keys is called the 'TLS Handshake'.
+- The set-up with asymmetric keys is called the 'TLS Handshake'.
 - TLS assumes that TCP is being used at the Transport Layer.
 The TLS handshake happens after the TSL handshake.
 - The TLS handshake is as follows:
   - A `ClientHello` message is sent after the TCP `ACK`.
 This contains the maximum version of the TLS protocol that the client can support and a list of cipher suites that the client is able to use.